 One hex = six miles

-I’ve started a solo Labyrinth Lord campaign that will include a wilderness hex crawl as well as dungeon crawls.
-For my first dungeon adventure I’ve used Schweig’s Themed Dungeon Generator, which provides the player with a template to fill in (including details for special areas, traps, treasure and encounters) which can then be used to randomly generate a dungeon during play.
+This is a dungeon adventure played using Schweig’s Themed Dungeon Generator, which provides the player with a template to fill in (including details for special areas, traps, treasure and encounters) which can then be used to randomly generate a dungeon during play.

 The adventure ended in a Total Party Kill but I was pleased with the results; I rolled the two ‘special’ chambers that I had loaded into the template.
 I’ll roll up a new party to finish exploring the dungeon.